Seven tips to help you during your trip to Panama

 Be sure to confirm the price to your destination before you get into the cab.
 If you are a foreigner, remember that you will be quoted elevated rates, say $10 instead of $2.50, especially if you are wearing your favorite tropical shirt and toting suitcases!
 You can either accept this as the way things work or play the rate game.

-Here’s a tip: A fair price for anywhere in the city is no more than $5, excluding the airport, Amador Caseway, and canal areas.
+Here’s a tip: A fair price for anywhere in the city is no more than $5, excluding the airport, Amador Causeway, and canal areas.
 Also, carry small notes as cab driver’s often do not carry change for notes higher than $20.

 If your destination requires drivers to enter into high-traffic areas during high-traffic times, for example Avenida Balboa or Calle 50 any weekday daytime hour, forget the easy standard point A to point B approach.
 As frustrating as this may be, because passage is charged by zone and not metered, your driver would be losing business and wasting gasoline if sitting in traffic for half an hour.